Ramón Castilla: First presidency

-President of the Republic

 In 1845, Castilla won the Peruvian presidential elections and was sworn in in April of that year.
 During this time, the guano export boom was rapidly expanding, largely due to treaties signed with the British company Antony Gibbs, which had commercialized the guano trade in Europe.
-Important urban projects began during this period, too, such as the first railroad from Lima to Callao, which helped in the transportation of guano from the production centers ready to be shipped abroad.
+The main source of guano came from the Chincha Islands Important urban projects began during this period, too, such as the first railroad from Lima to Callao, which helped in the transportation of guano from the production centers ready to be shipped abroad.

 The discovery and commercialization of guano united sectors of the elite around the formation of a stronger state capable of administering these resources.
-Castilla established an accounting office that produced Peru’s first official budget in 1847, reopened the Bellavista Military Academy to professionalize the army, and repressed several uprisings in 1848 and 1849.
-In 1851, he oversaw the construction of South America’s first railway, linking Lima with the port of Callao.
+Castilla established an accounting office that produced Peru's first official budget in 1847, reopened the Bellavista Military Academy to professionalize the army, and repressed several uprisings in 1848 and 1849.
+In 1851, he oversaw the construction of South America's first railway, linking Lima with the port of Callao.

+Castillas government was moderate and progressive.
+He pursued a policy of concord, repealing the expatriation decrees issued against the defeated members of the Confederation.
+In 1847, he even restored their rights, having omitted from the outset to persecute the supporters of Vivanco's regime; moreover, he employed competent men in administrative positions.

+When Castilla came to power, Peru had a substantial internal and external debt, which he resolved to pay with the revenues from guano.
+The internal debt was owed to individuals who had contributed, in kind or in cash, to the War of Independence and during the subsequent wars and revolutions.
+The external debt was contracted with several countries: England and Gran Colombia, incurred during the independence struggle; Chile, for the expenses of San Martín's liberating army and the restoration armies; Spain, as stipulated in the Capitulation of Ayacucho; and also France and the United States.